- Family Spice - https://familyspice.com -

 Expert tips and recipe FAQs

 Whether you are making the cake from scratch or with box mix, you will need a 10-inch cast iron Dutch oven.
-And I’m not talking about the fancy enamel pots we all covet.
+When choosing the right Dutch oven, you want the kind with little feet, to elevate the pot and allow the heat to circulate.

 Want to bake this at home?
 No problem!
 I still prefer cast iron when I bake upside down cakes at home.
 Instead of a Dutch oven, I use a cast iron skillet instead.
 Easy peasy and bake at home at 350ºF for 30 minutes or until a toothpick inserted into the center of the cake comes out clean.